Yandex Cloud

 }

-3. To enable database management via SQL, expand the cluster description to include a sql_user_management field and a sql_database_management field, both set to true, as well as the admin_password field containing the password for the admin account:
+3. To enable database management via SQL, add the sql_user_management and sql_database_management fields set to true as well as the admin_password field with the admin password to the cluster description:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {